-Kevin R. Lind has served as our President and Chief Executive Officer since March 2020 and as Chief Financial Officer and Director since our inception in January 2020.
+Kevin R. Lind has served as our President and Chief Executive Officer since March 2020 and as director since our inception in January 2020.
+Mr. Lind served as our Chief Financial Officer from our inception in January 2020 to January 2021.
 Mr. Lind previously served as the Executive Vice President and Chief Financial Officer of Arena from June 2016 to March 2020.
 Prior to joining Arena, Mr. Lind was a Principal focused on healthcare at TPG Special Situations Partners, a global investment firm, from January 2009 to June 2016.
 Mr. Lind was a member of the TPG Pharma Partners effort at TPG-Axon Capital, a global investment firm, from 2006 to 2008.
 He served in various capacities as a healthcare investment banker at Lehman Brothers, Inc., a former global financial services firm, from 1998 to 2002 and 2004 to 2006.
 Mr. Lind received a B.S. from Stanford University in Biological Sciences and an M.B.A. from UCLA Anderson School of Management.
-We believe Mr. Lind's perspective and experience as our President, Chief Executive Officer and Chief Financial Officer, as well as his extensive executive experience at Arena, qualify him to serve on our board of directors.
+We believe Mr. Lind's perspective and experience as our President and Chief Executive Officer and previously as our Chief Financial Officer, as well as his extensive executive experience at Arena, qualify him to serve on our board of directors.